Once you know how to effectively highlight your skills and experience, a resume with no education won't keep you from getting hired.

 Prepare a persuasive professional summary

-The professional summary at the top of your resume is where a hiring manager gets their first impression of you.
+The professional summary (versus an objective statement) at the top of your resume is where a hiring manager gets their first impression of you.
 Briefly state the key experience and skills you possess that make you a great fit for the role.
 Try to match the job description as closely as possible, using the same keywords and phrases when possible.

 Emphasize your strongest relevant experiences